jasonstolaruk/CurryMUD/README.md

 A Multi-User Dungeon ("MUD") server in Haskell.
 (If you are unfamiliar with the term "MUD," please refer to [this Wikipedia article](http://en.wikipedia.org/wiki/MUD).)

-CurryMUD is essentially the hobby project and brainchild of a single developer.
+CurryMUD is the hobby project and brainchild of a single developer.
 It's been in active development for 4 years, but is still very much a work in progress.

 ## My goals